-Now, more than ever before, network operators need to ensure that they make smart investments in infrastructure to maximize returns.
-In the face of technology disruption, increased competition, and changing customer needs, operators need to be confident that their decision making is backed up by the best available insight.
+Now, more than ever before, network operators need to ensure that they are making smart investments in infrastructure to maximize returns.
+In the face of technology disruption, increased competition, and changing customer needs, operators need to be confident that their decision-making is backed up by the best available insight.

 A data-driven approach to network strategy

 On the face of it, decision making should be easier nowadays, given the amount of data that organizations have at their disposal.
 However, we often find that the opposite is true: the volume of data can be unwieldy, internal metrics only tell part of the story, and data quality can be lacking.

 If this sounds familiar, then you are not alone.
 Cartesian has worked with hundreds of service providers to overcome these common challenges.
 We know where to find the data, what it really means, and how to use it.

 Our familiarity with service provider datasets enables us to rapidly answer critical questions such as:

 - Where will fiber deployment generate the greatest returns?

 - At what point should we migrate our customers from legacy platforms?

 - How should I change my pricing or portfolio to improve yield?

 - What are the real costs of the services on the network?
 How many are loss-making?